• Skip to primary navigation

 Tips & Tricks

-Use room temperature ingredients (as specified): All of the ingredients in this recipe should be at room temperature with the exception of the melted brown butter.
-Room-temperature ingredients blend together more easily than cold ones for an even, uniform batter.
+Use room temperature ingredients (as specified).
+All of the ingredients in this recipe should be at room temperature except for the melted brown butter.
+Room-temperature ingredients blend more easily than cold ones for an even, uniform batter.

-Accurately measure the flour: The easiest way to measure flour accurately is to use the spoon and level method.
+Accurately measure the flour.
 Use a spoon to fluff the flour and scoop it into the measuring cup before leveling it off with the back of a knife (or other straight edge).
 Avoid shaking or tapping the measuring cup to even the top as this will pack down the flour.

-Don't overmix the batter: When making this blondie batter, mix the ingredients just until they are fully combined to avoid overmixing.
-Overmixed batter will result in dense, tough blondies.
+Don't overmix the batter.
+When making this blondie batter, mix the ingredients just until they are fully combined to avoid overmixing.
+Overmixed batter will result in dense, hard blondies.

-If you want to take these Biscoff cookie butter bars to the next level, try incorporating a variety of mix-ins or toppings.
+If you want to take these Biscoff blondies to the next level, try incorporating a variety of mix-ins or toppings.
 Here are some ideas you can try:

 • Crushed Biscoff cookies pieces